Best Practices for SQL Server Deadlocks

 When a deadlock happens, SQL Server kills the query with the lowest cost.
 To ensure that an important query isn’t rolled back, you can update the deadlock priority.
 This will not prevent deadlocks, but will ensure that the queries you decide is most important will not be killed.
 For example, use the following code to set the deadlock priority for a query:

-SET DEADLOCK_PRIORITY HIGH
+SET DEADLOCK_PRIORITY LOW or SET DEADLOCK_PRIORITY HIGH

-Using NOLOCK Hint allows SQL Server to ignore locks set in place by previous queries, therefore letting it read the data necessary for a query, even if it has been locked by another.
+2. Use NOLOCK HintUsing NOLOCK Hint allows SQL Server to ignore locks set in place by previous queries.
+This technique allows it to read the data necessary for a query, even if it has been locked by another.
 One drawback is the possibility of reading “dirty data” if data is updated while the query is running.
+For more information on benefits and drawbacks, read our article on NOLOCK.

 3. Restrict user input during transaction processing

 You can reduce stress (and related query run times) on the database and the number of deadlocks by reducing the amount of simultaneous activity in the database.
-This allows SQL Server to use more of the available resources for query activity, but is not always either desirable or practical, as SQL Server is designed to allow many activities to take place at the same time and we typically want to accomplish as much as possible in the shortest amount of time.
-SQL Server performance tuning is not a trivial pursuit and DBAs can spend years developing their expertise in this area.
+This allows SQL Server to use more of the available resources for query activity.
+SQL Server is designed to allow many activities to take place at the same time, so this solution is not practical for every scenario.